 Completing as many graduate program requirements as possible is advantageous prior to officially entering a graduate program in the third academic year.
 The best first step is to make a tentative choice of a graduate program.
 Next, contact the graduate program and obtain detailed information about their requirements for MD-PhD students.
 Websites are also useful sources, but keep in mind that requirements for MD-PhD students often differ from requirements for other graduate students.
 The MD-PhD program also organizes informational sessions with graduate program heads to facilitate this information exchange.

 Course requirements vary among programs.
 Completing one or more graduate courses during the first two years at HMS is helpful.
 Courses should be chosen in consultation with faculty from the graduate program.
 Depending on the program, medical school courses may fulfill certain graduate course requirements.

 During the graduate years, MD-PhD students are supported by funds available from the individual graduate programs, special fellowships, and research assistantships.
-Students who do not receive MSTP support prior to beginning a graduate program are required to apply for individual fellowships offered by the NIH and other funding agencies if eligible, in order to be considered for cycle II fellowships.
+Students who do not receive MSTP support prior to beginning a graduate program are required to apply for individual fellowships offered by the NIH and other funding agencies, if eligible, in order to be considered for cycle II funding.
 Administrators in the graduate program and the MD-PhD Program office are available to advise students about funding opportunities.